 In October 2017, Spaceflight won a $5.5-million contract for CubeSats launch services for NASA.
 The three-year deal includes the launch of up to 24 payloads in 2018 and potentially 24 additional payloads in 2019 and 2020.
 These nanosatellites are mostly created by universities and nonprofit organizations.
 The American space agency will use them for different kinds of missions, from Earth observation to investigations in planetary exploration and fundamental Earth and space science.

 Last month, we learned that Spaceflight has signed an agreement with the France-headquartered company Arianespace for the launch of several small payloads.
-The first batch of spacecraft is set to launch abroad a Vega rocket in early 2019.
+A Vega rocket will launch the first batch of spacecraft in early 2019.